Seán Treacy

-Although sometimes written as Tracey, as inscribed on the commemorative plaque in Talbot Street, or even as Tracy, his surname is more usually spelt 'Treacy'.

 Early life and Irish Republicanism

-Born as John Treacy, Seán Allis Treacy came from a small-farming background in Soloheadbeg in west Tipperary and grew up in Hollyford.
-He was the son of farmer Denis Treacy and Bridget Allis.

-He left school aged 14 and worked as a farmer, also developing deep patriotic convictions; locally, he was seen as a promising farmer, calm, direct, ready to experiment with new methods, and intelligent.
-He was a member of the Gaelic League, and of the Irish Republican Brotherhood (IRB) from 1911 and the Irish Volunteers from 1913.
+Born John Allis Treacy, he came from a small-farming background in Soloheadbeg in west Tipperary and grew up in Hollyford.
+He was the son of farmer Denis Treacy and Bridget née Allis) Treacy.
+His surname, although sometimes mistranscribed as Tracey, as inscribed on the commemorative plaque in Talbot Street, or even Tracy, is more properly spelled Treacy.
+Referring to Treacy, Tim Pat Coogan uses this form in his book The IRA.
+Treacy's father died when his son was three and the family went to live with his uncle, Jim Allis, in Lackenacreena, Hollyford, where he was educated at the local Hollyford National School and later at the Christian Brothers School in Tipperary town.
+Treacy left school at the age of 14 and worked as a farmer and developed deep patriotic convictions.
+Locally, he was seen as a promising farmer, as he was calm, direct, intelligent, and ready to experiment with new methods.
+He was a member of the Gaelic League, of the Irish Republican Brotherhood (IRB) from 1911, and of the Irish Volunteers from 1913.

-He was picked up in the mass arrests in the aftermath of the Easter Rising in 1916 and spent much of the following two years in prisons (Cork Prison, Dundalk Gaol and Mountjoy Prison), where he joined the ongoing hunger strike (22 September 1917).
+He was picked up in the mass arrests in the aftermath of the Easter Rising in 1916 and spent much of the following two years in prisons (Cork Prison, Dundalk Gaol and Mountjoy Prison), where he joined an ongoing hunger strike (22 September 1917).
 Treacy was released from Mountjoy in June 1918.

-From Dundalk jail in 1918 he wrote to his comrades in Tipperary: "Deport all in favour of the enemy out of the country.
+From Dundalk jail in 1918, he wrote to his comrades in Tipperary: "Deport all in favour of the enemy out of the country.
 Deal sternly with those who try to resist.
 Maintain the strictest discipline, there must be no running to kiss mothers goodbye."

-In 1918 he was appointed Vice Officer-Commanding of the 3rd Tipperary Brigade of the Irish Volunteers (which became the Irish Republican Army in 1919).
+In 1918, he was appointed Vice Officer-Commandant of the 3rd Tipperary Brigade of the Irish Volunteers (which became the Irish Republican Army in 1919).

 Soloheadbeg ambush

-On 21 January 1919 Treacy and Dan Breen, together with Seán Hogan, Séumas Robinson (known as the 'big four’) and five other volunteers, helped to ignite the conflict that was to become the Irish War of Independence.
-They ambushed and shot dead two members of the Royal Irish Constabulary (RIC) — Constables Patrick O'Connell and James McDonnell – during the Soloheadbeg ambush near Treacy's home.
+On 21 January 1919, Treacy and Dan Breen, together with Seán Hogan, Séumas Robinson (known as the 'big four') and five other volunteers, helped to ignite the conflict that was to become the Irish War of Independence.
+They ambushed and shot dead two members of the Royal Irish Constabulary (RIC) – Constables Patrick O'Connell and James McDonnell – during the Soloheadbeg ambush near Treacy's home.
 Treacy led the planning for the ambush and briefed the brigade's O/C Robinson on his return from prison in late 1918.
 Robinson supported the plans and agreed they wouldn't go to GHQ for permission to undertake the attack.
 The RIC men were guarding a transport of gelignite explosives.
-Some accounts say the Volunteers shot them dead when they refused to surrender and offered resistance; other accounts suggest that shooting them was the intent from the start.